Golang Database Library Orm Example - List

 gorm

 Listing user records looks deceptively simple.
-It looks like a normal query builder but there are many ways to go wrong.
+It looks like a normal query builder but there are many ways it can go wrong.
+Have a look at this:

 func (r *repo) List(ctx context.Context) ([]*User, error) {